My co-parent is a slob and it’s driving me crazy

 While the thought of Dad’s house may leave you feeling twitchy, keep in mind that as your daughter gets older she will encounter a wide variety of attitudes, habits, and lifestyles.

-Even though it may be more challenging for her to shift gears between households, perhaps, in the long run, the differences between you and your Ex will help cultivate some adaptability.
+Even though it may be more challenging for her to shift gears between households, perhaps, in the long run, the differences between you and your co-parent will help cultivate some adaptability.
 Think about it, what will she do if later in life if she has a messy disorganized roommate?

 Lead by example